jaythad13/Mathematikezettelkasten/Abstract algebra --- math-171/notes/Factorisation in special rings.md

 ##### _example:_ the integers

-In the integers, we can find the $\gcd$ of any two numbers by [[Superdiscrete --- math-55A/notes/Euclid's algorithm and primes#Euclid's algorithm|Euclid's algorithm]].
-This works because we have the [[Superdiscrete --- math-55A/notes/Dividing integers - basic number theory#_theorem _ the division algorithm|the division algorithm]], which in turn, needs a notion of an order to work.
+In the integers, we can find the $\gcd$ of any two numbers by [[Superdiscrete --- math-55A/notes/Prime numbers#Euclid's algorithm|Euclid's algorithm]].
+This works because we have the [[Superdiscrete --- math-55A/notes/Division and Euclid's algorithm#_theorem _ the division algorithm|the division algorithm]], which in turn, needs a notion of an order to work.
 A norm gives us this, and in turn, we will see, a form of Euclidean algorithm as well.

 ##### _definition:_ norm